itsfuad/Poketab-Messenger/index.md

-## Welcome to Poketab Messanger
+# Poketab Messenger: A Secure and User-Friendly Chatting WebApp

-This is a realtime instant dynamic chatting WebApp which you can use for secret chatting.
-You can join from 2 to upto 15 peoples.
+Poketab Messenger is an instant dynamic chatting WebApp that lets you enjoy secure, real-time messaging.
+You can join 2 to 10 people in a single chat room and use the app for secret chatting.

+## Features

+Poketab Messenger comes with a variety of features that make chatting easy and fun:

+- Instant messaging with friends and family
+- High-quality image sharing without compromising quality
+- Multiple file sharing
+- Stickers to add a fun touch to your conversations
+- Share your location with ease
+- Reply to specific messages
+- React to messages with emojis
+- User-friendly UI that makes navigating the app a breeze

+## How to Use

+Using Poketab Messenger is simple and easy:

+### Sending Messages
+Just type your message and press `Enter` to send it.
+Alternatively, you can change the send trigger to `Alt + s` in the settings.

+### Replying to Specific Messages
+Swipe the message to reply to it, or right-click on it from your PC.

-### Features
+### Reacts 😁😂😠😍

-+ Instant messaging.
-+ Image support without loosing quality.
-+ Reacts and replies.
-+ User friendly UI.

-### How it works?
-+ Poketab uses temporary dynamic keys that allow users to authenticate and join chats.
-Other intruders cannot see any of the text or media messages and also cannot access media files from the download link if he does not have the key.
-So do not share the key with anyone.
+Press and hold a message to react to it with emojis.
+You can also reply, copy, or delete messages from this menu.

+## How It Works

+Poketab Messenger ensures privacy with temporary dynamic keys that authenticate and join users to chat rooms.
+Messages are encrypted and secure, and only users with the key can access them.

-+ When two or more users join the chat they can share messages between them which are secured and encrypted.
-First the message gets delivered to the server then the sender gets acknowledgement that the message has been sent from his device.
-Then the server sends the message to all other connected clients.
+When a message is sent, it is delivered to the server, and the sender receives an acknowledgment that it has been sent.
+The server then relays the message to all other connected clients.
+If a client is inactive, they will receive a notification when they receive a message.

-+ The other client gets a notification if he is not on the app or web tab active when he receives the message.
-Otherwise a 'seen' event gets triggered and notifies the server that he has seen the message.
-Then the server shares this info with all other connected clients.
-+ When a client sends an image, first a low resolution image of that image is generated and then sent to all other clients by the server.
-So all other clients get an instant blurred image while the original image is being uploaded to the server.
-A dynamic link is generated to download the file when upload is complete.
-The link is then shared with all other clients, and the other clients use the link to load the full resolution image.
-+ File upload uses the same mechanism.
+When a user sends an image, the server generates a low-resolution thumbnail and sends it to all other clients instantly.
+The original image is uploaded to the server, and a dynamic link is created for other clients to download the file.
+File upload uses the same mechanism.

-To add or change anything, pull request and our admins will varify the changes then will merge your code.
-**Avoid using 3rd party libraries for simple tasks.
-Try to use Pure Javascript as possible.**
+For location sharing, Poketab Messenger uses the browser's built-in location API.

+## Conclusion

+Poketab Messenger is a secure and user-friendly app that enables you to chat with your friends and family without compromising your privacy.
+With its fun features and easy-to-use interface, Poketab Messenger is the perfect choice for all your instant messaging needs.